letsmakeyoukaren/messagesforyou/april2020.md

 **Written on Wednesday, April 3, 2020, at 11:50**
 Hi Karen, going to sleep now.
 Tried to get work done today but woke up too late and slept too little.
 Trying to get back into a normal sleep schedule.
 Will to wrap up AMS 301 studies and move onto ESE 231 HW, AMS 310 HW, and studying for the ESE 224 midterm.

+**Written on Wednesday, April 5, 2020, at 3:33 AM**
+Hi Karen, just finished meeting with Simon.
+Today would've been a good day if not for me spending a few hours reading the news again.
+It all started from a YouTube video.
+New rule: don't click or think of anything news related; whether that's a YouTube video or an article.